-Any visits must take place in a resident’s room or designated space barring any communal areas and Morrison urged everyone to practice social distancing of 1.5 metres.
+Any visits must take place in a resident’s room or designated space barring any communal areas and Morrison urged everyone to practice social distancing of 1.5 meters.

 He has also reiterated that any staff who have been overseas may not enter a facility or anyone who has been in contact with a confirmed COVID-19 case, as well as anyone who doesn’t have up to date flu vaccines.

 All visiting school groups have been barred from aged care as has any outside entertainment.
-Children under the age of 16 can only visit with special exemptions.
+Children under 16 can only visit with special exemptions.

 Morrison has said that palliative care restrictions will be left to the discretion of the facilities, as long as they adhere to the general social distancing principles already expected of the general population.

-Sparrow also believes that aged care is well placed to tackle this virus, proven by the fact that only one aged care facility has been affected so far.
+Sparrow also believes that aged care is well placed to tackle this virus and the fact that only one aged care facility has been affected so far, proves this.

 Sparrow thinks the focus should now be on getting the right information out to providers.